granawkins/xpoll-v1/README.md

 ## Development
+Run in containers, but use local directory code so updates are live.
 ```
 docker-compose up --build -d
 ```

 ## Production
+Setup environments and download dependencies for backend and frontend.
+Build frontend and serve static files with nginx.
 ```
 docker-compose -f docker-compose.prod.yaml up --build -d
 ```

 ## Setting up Linode environment

-0. Point the xpoll domain at the working IP address.
+1. Point the xpoll domain at the working IP address.
 Navigate to cloud.linode.com/domains, click on xpoll, click "Add an A/AAAA Record", then input the IP address of the active container.

-1. Install and configure git.
+2. Install and configure git.
 [Source](https://www.linode.com/docs/guides/how-to-install-git-and-clone-a-github-repository/)
 ```
 sudo apt-get update
 sudo apt-get install git -y